pettersand/builder/docs/DataHandling.md

 - **Reactivity and State Synchronization**: When a substore's state changes, it informs the main store of the update.
 The main store then updates its overall programData, readying it for any backend operations.

-- **User Interaction Flow**: As users interact with program components, their inputs immediately update the local substore state, which then propagates changes back to the main store via an eventBus.
+- **User Interaction Flow**: As users interact with program components, their inputs immediately update the local substore state, which then propagates changes back to the main store.

+- **File Handling**: When opening an existing program file, or creating a new one; the main store calls for all sub stores to refresh their state via an eventBus.

 - **Consistency and Integrity**: This structure ensures consistency across the application, maintaining data integrity whether the user is creating a new program, editing an existing one, or interacting with a completed program during a workout session.